interpreters/perlpp/README.md

 	<? print 'That\'s cool' . ', really.'; ?>

 Captured strings are properly escaped, and can be sequenced like in this example.
-Moreover they can be nested!
+Moreover, they can be nested!

 	<?
 		sub ABC {